hsf-training/analysis-essentials/python/first_histogram.md

 In pandas we can apply a cut to a DataFrame using the `query` method.
-For example to make a new DataFrame containing $$B^+$$ mesons with flight distances of less than 15mm we can use:
+For example to make a new DataFrame containing $$B^+$$ mesons with flight distances of more than 15 mm we can use:

 ```python
 In [27]: df_with_cut = df.query('B_FlightDistance > 15')